huggingface/blog/infinity-cpu-performance.md

   * To accelerate models on CPU, we recommend using [🤗 Optimum Intel](https://huggingface.co/blog/openvino) integration or [🤗 Optimum ONNX Runtime](https://huggingface.co/docs/optimum/main/en/onnxruntime/overview) integration.

   * Our team can assist you in the optimizations for training and inference!
-Reach out to use through the [Expert Acceleration Program](https://huggingface.co/support).
+Reach out to us through the [Expert Acceleration Program](https://huggingface.co/support).
 </div>